Csf32/microservices-aws-spring-docker/README.md

-# Microservices-AWS-Docker-Spring
+# Microservices-AWS-Docker-Spring :  How to Create

-# 1. How to Create and Running app in a Docker Container
+# 1. Running app in a Docker Container

   1.1 Install grandle build in vscode: <br>
   >Configure Dockerfile before create build <br>